neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 .. code-block:: none

-    path$ ./flow resource:copy persistent tmpNewCollection
+    path$ ./flow resource:copy --publish persistent tmpNewCollection

 This will copy all your files from your current storage (local filesystem) to the new remote storage.
-Afterwards it publishes all the resources and you have the same state on your current storage and publication target as on the new one.
+The ``--publish`` flag means that this command also publishes all the resources to the new target, and you have the same state on your current storage and publication target as on the new one.

-Now you can overwrite your old collection configuration and kick out the temporary one:
+Now you can overwrite your old collection configuration and remove the temporary one:

 .. code-block:: yaml